calvinee/stm32-projects-notes/README.md

 # stm32-projects-notes
- There are learning notes and pratice projects using stm32.
+ There are studying notes and praticing projects using stm32.